AU-ExoMars/PCOT/mkdocs/docs/devguide/nodeser.md

     others=("Some other rectangles", TaggedListType(taggedRectType,0)),
     somenumber=("Some numerical value",Number,0))
 ```

-`TaggedListType` objects describe lists, and have these parameters:

-* Type of item (must be a TaggedAggregateType subclass or a primitive type (int, str, etc.)
-* Default length (if a list of aggregates) or default list (if a list of primitives)
-* Optional default value to append when a new item is created, ignored for lists of aggregates which will create their own default item

 We can then create our parameters and add a new default rect to the list:
 ```python